 Just because it isn’t winter, it doesn’t mean your roof safe from compromise.
 A roof is something that requires consistent maintenance throughout the year – even in summer.
 We know this all too well at Advanced Roofing Technologies, and our years of experience has helped us to identify the most common summer roofing problems in Northern Colorado, Colorado.

 Depending on the age of your roof, the sun’s rays can significantly impact the state of your roof.
 Shingle roofing, for example, can dry out and crack, and will eventually need to be replaced should the damage reach such an extent that they fall off or break.

 Algae and moss growth

 Never underestimate the harm these seemingly harmless growths can cause.
 If left unchecked, moss and algae can spread to the point of damaging your roof’s structure and even the structure beneath.
-Best to get this checked by professional roofers in Windsor to avoid an expensive summer.
+Best to get this checked by professional roofers in Northern Colorado to avoid an expensive summer.

 Gutters should be monitored regardless of the seasons, but summer is the best time to assess leakages and damages to your gutters, and we recommend replacing them as soon as you identify any issues.
 Remember, if this goes unchecked it will directly impact the health of roof by contributing to water and debris build-up, which can become problematic.

 The summertime is rife for all types of animals to find a new home – and your roof may just be the perfect dwelling.
 Birds, cats and squirrels are perhaps the most common culprits, with a range of insects also finding the space ample breeding ground.
 While it may seem harmless, over time, they can present problems as their weight may impact your roof’s health.
 Best to contact your local wildlife experts or excavators (for insects) to have them safely removed.